telekom/testerra/report-ng/README.md

 gradle npmClean
 ```

-Builds the Report NG from `app` and copies the files to `src/main/resources`.
+Builds the Report NG from `app-react` and copies the files to `src/main/resources`.

 ```shell
 gradle buildReport